andrewpillar/req/docs/commands.md

 ### readln

-    readln <Stream>
+    readln <stream>

-The readln command takes a single argument that is the [Stream](values.md#stream) to be read from.
-This will read up to and including the first newline character that it encounters fro mthe given Stream.
+The readln command takes a single argument that is the [stream](values.md#stream) to be read from.
+This will read up to and including the first newline character that it encounters from the given stream.
 If the given argument is an `_` identifier, then it will read the entire contents of standard input,